Bisous meaning:👄The many ways to say kiss,kisses & kiss me in French

 • Bisous:

-It’s very common to say “bises or bisous” at the end of a conversation or at the end of letters, emails, text messages, cards and other correspondence with family, close friends and even work colleagues in certain situations.
+It’s very common to say “bises or bisous” at the end of a conversation or to write it as a closing in emails, text messages, cards and other correspondence with family, close friends and even work colleagues in certain situations.

-It’s a little like saying Kiss Kiss, or hugs and kisses or xoxo.
+It’s a little like saying hugs and kisses or xoxo.

 BISES and BISOUS have different degrees of intimacy.